What If the Other Driver Has No Insurance?

 - Uninsured Motorist Coverage – While Uninsured Motorist Coverage (UM) is not required in California, it is highly advised that you carry it.
 Unlike health insurance and Med Pay, UM coverage will compensate you for lost wages and pain and suffering on top of medical expenses – up to policy limits, of course.

 - File a Lawsuit – If none of the above options are available to you, you may file a lawsuit against the uninsured driver who hit you.
-However, chances are the uninsured driver who hit you doesn’t have any money or assets; otherwise, he or she would have purchase insurance in the first place.
+However, chances are the uninsured driver who hit you doesn’t have any money or assets; otherwise, he or she would have purchased insurance in the first place.
 Keep in mind that you cannot sue the uninsured driver AND get max compensation from your own carrier.

 Contact Wilshire Law Firm for Answers